-In principle, it would be desirable for the poor-especially the extreme poor-to be net receivers of fiscal resources in cash so that poor individuals can buy/consume the minimum amounts of food and other essential goods imbedded in the selected poverty line.
-Figure 10 shows at which market income category, individuals-on average-become net payers to the fiscal system (again, this calculation only takes into account direct transfers in cash or near cash such as food).
-In Ghana, Nicaragua, and Tanzania net payers to the fiscal system begin in the income category \$US0-\$US1.25/day in purchasing power parity (ultra-poor).
-In Guatemala, Ethiopia, and Armenia net payers begin in the income group of extreme poor with \$US1.25-\$US2.50/day.
-In Sri Lanka, Peru, El Salvador, Dominican Republic, Honduras and Bolivia net payers to the fiscal system begin in the income category \$US2.50-\$US4/day in purchasing power parity.
+In principle, it would be desirable for the poor --especially the extreme poor-- to be net receivers of fiscal resources in cash so that poor individuals can buy/consume the minimum amounts of food and other essential goods imbedded in the selected poverty line.
+Figure 10 shows at which market income category, individuals --on average-- become net payers to the fiscal system (again, this calculation only takes into account direct transfers in cash or near cash such as food).
+In Ghana, Nicaragua, Tanzania, and Uganda, net payers to the fiscal system begin in the "ultra-poor" income category with \$US0-\$US1.25/day in purchasing power parity.
+In Armenia, Ethiopia and Guatemala, net payers begin in the "extreme poor" income group with \$US1.25-\$US2.50/day.
+In Bolivia, Dominican Republic, El Salvador, Honduras, Peru and Sri Lanka, net payers to the fiscal system begin in the income category \$US2.50-\$US4/day in purchasing power parity.
 That is, in the group classified as moderately poor.
-In 11 countries; the net payers start in the group known as "vulnerable."
+In 12 countries; the net payers start in the group known as "vulnerable."
 In Iran and Indonesia, only the "rich" are net payers to the fiscal system (on average).
-If contributory pensions are considered a government transfer (not shown), net payers to fiscal system start in extreme poor income group in Guatemala and Nicaragua, and moderately poor group in Peru, Honduras, El Salvador, Dominican Republic, Bolivia, and Armenia.
+If contributory pensions are considered a government transfer (not shown), net payers to fiscal system start in extreme poor income group in Guatemala and Nicaragua, and moderately poor group in Armenia, Bolivia, Dominican Republic, El Salvador, Honduras and Peru.